lis-epfl/robogen/README.md

 * robogen-file-viewer, a small utility to visualize the robot structures.
 * robogen-simulator, the main simulator software, to be used as a server software, listen for connections from the ROBOGEN EA, evaluates robots and returns their fitness to the EA

+You can run them, launching them from terminal with the following parameters:

     robogen-file-viewer ROBOT_FILE CONF_FILE